 |

-Sweater Weather is a podcast about Canadian arts & culture, co-hosted by Aaron Giovannone & Naomi K. Lewis.
-You can find the show on all major video, audio & social media platforms.
-If you enjoy Sweater Weather, consider supporting us on Patreon.
-Patrons get early access to new episodes & other perks!
-Support
+Sweater Weather is a podcast & live events series about Canadian arts & culture, co-hosted by Aaron Giovannone & Naomi K. Lewis.
+Find the show on all major video, audio & social media platforms.
+Join the audience for our next live recording of Sweater Weather at the Memorial Park Library in Calgary on Treaty 7 territory.
+Tickets are free.
+Tickets

-Find us
+Follow us

 Donate